 - Dinner or house party hosted by one of your board members or executives

 For tips on how to host successful virtual events, check out our virtual events fundraising guide.

+Armed with the best practices, tips, and ideas outlined above, you’ll be able to start promoting your planned giving program and engaging more donors than ever before.
 Want to make planned giving even more simple and accessible for your donors?
 Freewill can help.

 To learn more about planned giving and managing a planned giving program, keep exploring with these additional resources: